Why You Can't Switch Off (And How to Finally Empty Your Head)

 The brain does not switch off on command.
 Particularly a brain that has spent the day managing — tracking, planning, anticipating, solving — because the act of mental management creates a kind of cognitive momentum that does not simply cease when you decide it should.

 Think of it like this: your mind has been running multiple programs simultaneously all day.
 The work program.
 The household program.
 The relationship program.
 The children program.
 The worry program.
-When you sit down in the evening, you have not closed those programs.
+When you lie down in the evening, you have not closed those programs.
 You have simply stopped actively using them.
 They are still running in the background, still consuming resources, still generating output.

 You cannot rest a mind that is still working.
 Before you can switch off, you need somewhere to put everything it is holding.